Home

 havamDrySkating

-Once this feels comfortable, add arm swing to your skating.
-Start at an easy pace.
-If it seems confusing, back off and find a comfortable skating rhythm before trying the arm swing again.
+Once you get the hang of it, put your skates on and head outdoors.
+Start skating at an easy pace.
+If you feel confused, back off and find a comfortable skating rhythm before adding arm swing.

 Remember to keep your upper body relaxed.
-This takes practice but pays off by eliminating tension that could steal your energy.
+It takes practice, but pays off in the end by eliminating tension.

-Also remember that each arm should finish its swing at the precise moment that the opposite leg finishes its stride.
-They should work together as one.
+And be sure that each arm finishes its swing at the precise moment the opposite leg finishes its stride.
+(They should work together as one.)

 ...

-Helen HavamHelen Havam is a member of the Bont North America/Rudy Project racing team and represents Estonia in international competition.
-She is a veteran of the Swiss Inline Cup, the World Inline Cup and all the major U.S. marathons.
-She has won the National Capital Marathon in Canada four times and currently holds the women's course record.
-She also holds the U.S. JO (Junior Olympic) record for the 500 (51.29 seconds) and 1000 (1.50.51 seconds) meters.
+Helen HavamHelen Havam is a veteran inline racer and former member of the Estonian speed skating team.
+She has competed in the Swiss and World inline cups and has won the National Capital Marathon in Canada four times.
+She holds the U.S. Junior Olympic record for the 500 (51.29 seconds) and 1000 (1.50.51 seconds) meters.
 She lives in New York City and helps manage the Redline Speed racing team.

 Related reading: